see-lab/modelica-eh/README.md

-# modelica-energy-hub
+# Modelica Energy Hub (EH) Package
-Modelica package for designing and operating multi-energy systems and energy hubs
+Modelica package for designing, operating, and optimizing multi-energy systems and energy hubs. including both linear and nonlinear systems of equations.